Swift Current advances to WHL Eastern Conference title series

 The victory on Monday night allowed the Broncos to take the best-of-seven series between the two powerhouse clubs 4-3.

 Moose Jaw finished first overall in the WHL regular season standings with a 52-15-2-3 record, while Swift Current was second overall with a 48-17-5-2 mark.
 Both clubs enter this series having won their respective first round series in seven games.

 |Warriors D Josh Brook (#2) check Broncos LW Aleksi Heponiemi (#20).|

-Swift Current advances to the WHL Eastern Conference championship series for the first time since 2001, and Broncos head coach and general manager Manny Viveiros was pleased with what his team was able to accomplish.
+Swift Current advances to the WHL Eastern Conference championship series for the first time since 2001, and Broncos head coach and director of player personnel Manny Viveiros was pleased with what his team was able to accomplish.

 “We’re ecstatic, (and) we feel like we are fortunate also too,” said Viveiros.
 “I am very proud of our kids.

 “Game 6, I thought we played really well, and obviously, we played a real good game tonight too.
 I have to give credit to Moose Jaw to come back and win Game 6.
 Tonight is one of those things that we scored at the right time.